smithy-lang/smithy-rs/rust-runtime/aws-smithy-http-server/examples/BENCHMARKS.md

 ## 2022-03-04

-The benchmark run against the `get_pokemon_species()` operation, which is reading the Pokémon specie translation from an in memory hashmap and increasing an atomic counter.
-This operation performs both deserialization of input and serialization of output.
+The benchmark run against the `empty_operation()` operation, which is just returning an empty output and can be used to stress test the framework overhead.

 ### c6i.8xlarge